hyh201453/Ensemble-Kernel-Extreme-Learning-Machine/README.md

 2.Extract the files to the "example_data" directory.

-3.Change data acquisition parameters for feature extraction in the ‘Main_Script.m’.
+3.Change data acquisition parameters for feature extraction in the "Main_Script.m".

-4.Change the dimensionality reduction parameters and algorithm parameters in the ‘Main_Script.m’ as required.
+4.Change the dimensionality reduction parameters and algorithm parameters in the "Main_Script.m" as required.

 5.Run "Main_Script.m".